-We are introducing new licensing requirements for mechanical services work from 1 January 2020.
-The licences will be regulated by the Queensland Building and Construction Commission (QBCC).
+New licensing requirements for mechanical services work commenced on 1 January 2020.
+The licences are regulated by the Queensland Building and Construction Commission (QBCC).

-There will be transitional arrangements for new and existing QBCC licensees which will be implemented in 2 stages:
+There were transitional arrangements for new and existing QBCC licensees which were implemented in 2 stages:

-- Stage 1 (from 1 January 2020) all businesses (contractors), nominee supervisors and apprentices finishing a relevant apprenticeship after 31 December 2019 will need to hold a mechanical services licence from 1 January 2020 .
+- Stage 1 (commenced 1 January 2020) all businesses (contractors), nominee supervisors and apprentices finishing a relevant apprenticeship after 31 December 2019 were required to hold a mechanical services licence from 1 January 2020

-- Stage 2 (from 1 January 2022) all other individuals performing mechanical services work will have until 31 December 2021 to obtain a mechanical services licence.
-This means from 1 January 2022 all companies and individuals performing mechanical services work need to hold a licence.
+- Stage 2 (from 1 January 2022) all other individuals performing mechanical services work had until 31 December 2021 to obtain a mechanical services licence.
+From 1 January 2022 all companies and individuals performing mechanical services work have been required to hold a licence.

 How we developed the licensing framework

-We consulted on introducing a mechanical services licence as part of the Queensland Building Plan consultations in 2017.
-Public feedback helped develop a licensing model for Queensland that recognises the specialist streams of mechanical services work.
+We consulted on introducing a mechanical services licence as part of the Queensland Building Plan consultation sessions in 2017.
+Public feedback helped develop a licensing model for Queensland that recognises the following specialist streams of mechanical services work: